seamang64/Baozi/README.md

 --------------------------------

-In order to run the keiko code, you will need Mike Spivey's Keiko interpreter.
+In order to run the keiko code, you will need Dr Mike Spivey's Keiko interpreter.

 Easier way to get that is to run `hg clone http://spivey.oriel.ox.ac.uk/hg/compilers`.